 Introduction

 As working in the cleaning industry since years, we believe every home deserves a kitchen that shines, without hours of scrubbing.
 That’s why we’ve created this fast and easy kitchen cleaning guide, so that kitchen cleaning is no more a burden to you.
-Here, you’ll discover:

 The kitchen isn’t just where meals are made, it’s also one of the messiest areas of the home.
 With constant cooking, snacking, and family activity, kitchen naturally collects more dirt, grease, and germs than most rooms.
+We recommend following a consistent plan because it not only maintains appearance but also extends the life of your kitchen surfaces and appliances.

-- Grease & Food Residue – Cooking often leaves behind oil splatters, sticky sauces, and crumbs in corners.
+Cooking often leaves behind oil splatters, sticky sauces, and crumbs in corners.
 If not cleaned at the right time, they can attract pests and bacteria.

-- Frequently Touched Surfaces – Countertops, cabinet handles, faucets, and switches are touched many times a day, making them prime spots for germs to spread.
+Quartzite countertops, cabinet handles, faucets, and switches are touched many times a day, making them prime spots for germs to spread.

-- Moisture Issues: With sinks, dishwashers, and cooking steam, kitchens are naturally humid.
+With sinks, dishwashers, and cooking steam, kitchens are naturally humid.
 This makes them a hotspot for mold and mildew if not kept dry and clean.
 Ans always keep in mind that cleaning kitchen sink drain is a must when you are going for kitchen cleaning.

 Bonus Tip: Not sure how to clean your dishwasher?
 Run a hot cycle with white vinegar, then sprinkle baking soda on the bottom and run another short cycle.
 It helps eliminate odors, grease, and hidden grime!